Smiley: Harvey Ball design

 A number of United States–based designs of yellow and black happy faces emerged over the next decade.
 State Mutual Life Assurance Company in Worcester, Massachusetts, wanted to raise the morale of its staff following a merger with another insurance company.
 Company Vice President John Adam, Jr., suggested a "friendship campaign".
 He assigned Joy Young, Assistant Director of Sales and Marketing, to lead the project.
-According to Worcester Historical Museum's documents, Young requested that freelance artist Harvey Ball design "a little smile to be used on buttons, desk cards and posters".
+According to Worcester Historical Museum's documents, Young requested that Harvey Ball, a freelance artist, design "a little smile to be used on buttons, desk cards and posters".
 Ball completed the happy face in ten minutes and was paid $45.
-His rendition, with a bright yellow background, dark oval eyes, a full smile, and creases at the sides of the mouth, was imprinted on more than fifty million buttons and became familiar worldwide.
-The design is so simple that it is certain that similar versions were produced before 1963, including those cited above.
-However, Ball's rendition, as described here, has become the most iconic version.
+His rendition, with a bright yellow background, dark oval eyes, a full smile, and creases at the sides of the mouth, became familiar worldwide as the most iconic version of the smiley.
+In response to queries why he had not trademarked the button design, Adam said: "We never intended to keep the smile to ourselves—we want everyone to smile and to keep smiling and to remind them that that is our first goal in serving our customers—keep 'em smiling!"

 In 1967, Seattle graphic artist George Tanagi drew his own version at the request of advertising agent David Stern.
 Tanagi's design was used in a Seattle-based University Federal Savings & Loan advertising campaign.
-Lee Adams's lyrics inspired the "Put on a Happy Face" ad campaign from the musical Bye Bye Birdie.
-Stern, the man behind this campaign, also incorporated the Happy Face in his run for Seattle mayor in 1993.
-Throughout the 1960s, the term "happy face" was used much more commonly in the United States than "smiley" to describe earlier versions of commercial smiling face designs.
+Stern, who ran for mayor in Seattle in 1993, took credit for inventing the smiley face, saying he was inspired by the song "Put on a Happy Face" in Bye Bye Birdie.

-The Philadelphia-based brothers Bernard and Murray Spain also used the design on novelty items for their business, Traffic Stoppers.
-They focused on the slogan "Have a happy day".
-The Spain brothers expanded their business rapidly, selling millions of buttons in several sizes by 1971.
-They reported that they did not receive royalties from other companies producing smile designs and only claimed limited copyright protection when the image was paired with text such as "Have a Happy Day" or "Have a Nice Day".
-They also carried other manufacturers’ smile products alongside their own, reasoning that these "just enhance our own products". which mutated into "Have a nice day".
-As with Harvey Ball, they also produced happy face badges, producing over 50 million with New York button manufacturer NG Slater.
+The Philadelphia-based brothers Bernard and Murray Spain, after coming across the design in a button shop, appropriated it for novelty items for their business, Traffic Stoppers.
+They added the slogan "Have a happy day" (or "Have a nice day") and copyrighted this version.
+Though they believed that they could have gone to court to prevent other businesses from copying the smile alone, they said they would only do so if these businesses were "degrading the smile".
+They sold other manufacturers’ smile products alongside their own, reasoning that these "just enhance our own products".
+The Spain brothers expanded their business rapidly, producing over 50 million buttons with New York button manufacturer NG Slater.